Corgam/LEO-CDN/cloud-setup/README.md

 To do the full teardown, you need to run `ansible-playbook teardown.yml`.
 If you just want to delte the instance, you can run `ansible-playbook --tags instance teardown.yml`.
 This is useful to test changes in the playbook or if something got messed up on the instance.
 As Ansible operations are idempotent, you can just run the setup again after running the partial teardown and it will skip the other steps.

+## Starting celestial

+The celestial server needs to be started manually for now.

+To do so, log in via ssh:

+`ssh 34.89.212.29`

+and start celestial:

+`cd celestial`

+`make binary`

+`make runserver`

+## building the rootfs and kernel

+Rootfs and kernel can be downloaded using the `dl-microvm.sh` script.

+The rootfs can also be built using the builder in the `microvm` directory.

+### state of the rootfs

+The current rootfs is way too large.

+We need to create a smaller file system and maybe also reduce the size of the image content.

+For now, the image needs some free space to store data at microvm runtime though.

+Tobias mentioned that it may be possible at some point to mount a separate image for the data to each microvm and even use images with dynamic size.

 ## gcloud
 Some useful commands are listed below: